Carbon Neutral, Carbon Negative, and Net Zero: what's the difference?

 Carbon removal has an immediate benefit, and reduces atmospheric carbon vs. preventing emissions.
 However, there are limitations.
 Natural sinks store carbon for a limited period (e.g. the lifetime of the tree) and tech-based methods such as direct air capture are in their infancy, therefore expensive and not able to operate at scale.

-As a result, it's common practice for Carbon Neutrality claims to be supported by investment in offsetting projects that avoid / prevent GHGs too.
+ISO 14068-1 introduced a clear hierarchy: businesses must first demonstrate genuine emissions reductions before offsetting any residual emissions, and must justify why further reductions were not achievable.
+Within that framework, Carbon Neutrality claims can be supported by investment in both avoidance and removal projects.
 The key is that projects are verified, ensuring the emissions impact is quantified and would not have happened in the absence of the investment.

 Net Zero requires residual emissions to be offset using removal credits.
 This reflects Net Zero’s higher level of commitment and ambition.